loicortola/led-controller/README.md

 When your Controller is successfully found, a Dialog will pop-up so you can enter your password key.

 You're done!
 The Controller is now successfully paired to your Android App!

+** Seeking contributions to improve UX and features of the app.**

+### Contributors
+All contributions are welcome.
+If you want to join the project, please let me know on Twitter [@LoicOrtola](https://twitter.com/loicortola) or start sending PRs ;)